Applying for Admission

 Underage Admissions

 Cascadia College does not wish to duplicate or replace the functions of local high schools.
-However, eligible high school students may request special admission to take specific courses at the college on a quarterly basis.
+However, eligible high school students may request special admission to take specific courses at the college on a term basis.
 Underage students (9th -12th grade level status) who are not Running Start students may enroll under exceptional circumstances.
 Eligible high school juniors and seniors seeking enrollment as an underage student on a long-term basis should explore admissions through our Running Start Program.

 Students eligible to request the Underage Admissions program would be under the age of 18 years, in the 9th - 12th grade of high school, and have placement of English 95 or above are eligible to participate in the Underage Admissions Program.